nmerriam/embeddedanswers/_posts/2025-07-29-perfecthash.md

 ---

 Perfect hashing is often overlooked as a way to organize data in a hard real-time, embedded system.
-This is probably because its application is quite limited.
+This might be because its application is quite limited.
 Nevertheless, it is an extremely effective solution for a certain class of design problems.